 friend us on facebook on our Group and Page to keep up to date with what’sa happenin’ !

 The KOs are a great team to be a part of, with athletes that play hard together, have a lot of fun and laughs together, travel to tournaments as a full team (nobody is left behind or left sitting on the bench), we have amazing volunteers that support the team in their physical needs, and an able-bodied/quadriplegic Coaching Duo that keeps the team organized and involved with their community.
-Our Coaches, Randy and Colleen, just finished their NCCP Competition B level and are on their way to Level 3 in January.
+Our Coaches just finished their NCCP Competition B level and are on their way to Level 3 in January.
 The recent Pacific Sport Kelowna clinic, presented by Ms. Kim Whelpton, was a wealth of information with a total of 10 new and seasoned coaches.
 Building confidence, community, and connections…what better way to get to know other sports and share ideas !